Meet AERO's Board and senior managers.

 Emeritus Professor Colleen Hayward AM, Deputy Chair

-Emeritus Professor Colleen Hayward AM, Deputy chair
+A close-up portrait of Emeritus Professor Colleen Hayward AM, Deputy chair who has her long, curly hair and is smiling widely

 Colleen Hayward is a senior Noongar woman with extensive family links throughout the south-west of Western Australia.
 For more than 35 years, Colleen has provided significant input to policies and programs on a wide range of issues, reflecting the needs of minority groups at community, state and national levels.
 Among her many achievements, she has been recognised for her long-standing work for and on behalf of Aboriginal and Torres Strait Islander communities across Australia by winning the 2008 National NAIDOC Aboriginal Person of the Year Award.
 Colleen is also an inductee into the WA Department of Education’s Hall of Fame for Achievement in Aboriginal Education.
 In 2012, she was recognised as a Member in the General Division of the Order of Australia, and 2015 saw Colleen awarded one of Murdoch University’s Distinguished Alumni for her work in the areas of Equity and Social Justice.